AndreBacic/Dragonfly-Project-Management/README.md

 ### 3.4 Users' Permissions Given by Their Roles in a Project
 Workers may only view, comment on, and log work to projects they have been assigned to.
 They may remove themselves from projects they're assigned to, but of course can't assign themselves back to it once they've left.

 Managers have all permissions Workers have, but can view and comment on all projects in the organization.
-In projects they have been assigned to, they may define or change a project's deadline, status, priority, name, or description, create sub-projects within the project, assign workers in the project to the sub-projects, remove workers from the sub-projects or from the project, and delete comments left in the project or it's sub-projects by Workers (not by other managers or by admins).
-They may delete sub-projects, but not the project they're assigned to.
+In projects they have been assigned to, they may define or change a project's deadline, status, priority, name, or description, remove workers from the project, and delete comments left in the project by Workers (not by other managers or by admins).

 Admins have all permissions Managers have, but these permissions apply across all projects in the organization.
-Admins can assign themselves or each other to projects, but doing so doesn't give them any additional permissions as they have read and write access to all properties of all projects and their sub-projects.
-They have permission to rearrange the project/sub-project tree as they see fit, and to delete projects.
-Admins also can assign users to and remove users from all projects and sub-projects in the organization.
+Admins can assign themselves or each other to projects, but doing so doesn't give them any additional permissions as they have read and write access to all properties of all projects.
+They have permission to delete projects, and can assign users to and remove users from any project in the organization.
 Admins *cannot* change each other's roles, remove each other from projects or the organization, or delete each other's comments, but they may demote themselves to lower roles.

 ### 3.5 Project Status and Priority Options
 A project's status may be selected from: